-After breakfast, you will start your journey to Kargil along the Srinagar – Leh highway.
+After breakfast, you will start your journey to Kargil along the Srinagar – Leh highway also known as National Highway 1D.
 Driving along with apple orchards and emerald streams, you will make it to Sonamarg.
 Sitting amidst a lush green valley fed by a few Himalayan glaciers, it is a popular destination.

 You’ll then continue through Zoji La 11,574 ft., a mountain pass that separates the Kashmir Valley from Drass Valley.
 On the way, you will see horses grazing about meadows, next to gentle streams.
 A treat for the eyes indeed!

 Later you’ll visit the war memorial built in honour of soldiers and martyrs of the Kargil War in Drass before ending your day in Kargil (8780 ft.).
 This is the second largest town after Leh.
 Kargil has always been an important trade center in the past.
 Traders from China, Central Asia, and different parts of India used to trade in Tea, Wool, Carpets, Silk, and precious stones in the olden days and Kargil was known as a historical meeting point.

 Srinagar-Leh Highway with 10 minutes halts at all the major engrossing locations on this stretch